The Science History Institute Museum is closed for renovations.

 Over the next several weeks, Distillations will be talking to people who have special insight into the coronavirus crisis—biomedical researchers, physicians, public health experts, and historians.

 In this episode, we speak with Sue Desmond-Hellmann, an oncologist who worked with HIV patients in San Francisco in the 1980s during the HIV/AIDS epidemic.
-She was also the CEO of the Bill and Melinda Gates Foundation up until December 2019.
+She was also the CEO of the Bill & Melinda Gates Foundation up until December 2019.
 Desmond-Hellmann tells us about her experiences working as a doctor during the HIV/AIDS epidemic and as a CEO of the Gates Foundation during the Ebola pandemic.
 She also discusses what we learned from HIV and Ebola that can help us in fighting COVID-19.

 Credits